chanchanngann/data-streaming-on-eks/README.md

 --policy-document file://project_folder/auth/iam_policy.json
 ```

 This is the edited version: [iam_policy.json](auth/iam_policy.json).
+Go to [Troubleshoot](#user-content-troubleshoot) section for details, there are missing policies in the AWS provided policy.
 After creating the IAM policy, copy the policy ARN of `AWSLoadBalancerControllerIAMPolicy` from AWS IAM.

 3. Create service account.
 The `eksctl` command will create service account `aws-load-balancer-controller` and IAM role `AmazonEKSLoadBalancerControllerRole`.
 The service account will be linked with the IAM role, containing the IAM policy `AWSLoadBalancerControllerIAMPolicy`(copy the policy ARN from AWS IAM).
 Check the cloudformation stack `eksctl-MyEKSCluster-addon-iamserviceaccount-kube-system-aws-load-balancer-controller`.